vikipedia/python-trainings/online_course/source/module1/day1.rst

 act.
 Similarly 'programs' are instructions for computer to think and act.
 Languages that humans speak have wide spectrum right from very primitive to advanced one.
 Similarly computers also have wide spectrum of languages primitives to advanced.
-Instructions in humans language can be regorous and plenty to do simple tasks.
-And there can be few elegant and poetic sentences which can inspire people to think and act in complicated and challening senarios.
+Instructions in humans language can be rigorous and plenty to do simple tasks.
+And there can be few elegant and poetic sentences which can inspire people to think and act in complicated and challenging scenarios.
 Here we are going to learn poetic, pythonish way of writing programs which will inspire machines to do seemingly complicated jobs.